 We often overestimate what we can get done in a short amount of time (like a day), but underestimate what we can get done in a longer span (a quarter or a year).
 Start at the top, connecting to specific goals, and then break it down into packages.
 While granularity is important with progressive elaboration, be careful not to assign overly optimistic estimates to each activity based on your new-year enthusiasm.

-Resolved to Grow Your Project Management Skills in 2022?
+Resolved to Grow Your Project Management Skills?

 Check out a course taught by Tony Oliver and our other great instructors.
 Learn More